hchulkim/qsm-class/README.md

 > - If your computer architecture is in **ARM** (which is the case for Apple Silicon), docker build might fail.
 In this case, try this: `sudo docker build --platform=linux/amd64 -t qsm .`
 > - If docker build still fails, resort to option 2.

-3. Create a folder in your local machine to retrieve the results. e.g. `/home/username/Documents/result`
+3. Create a folder in your local machine to retrieve the results. e.g. `/home/username/Documents/output`
 4. Type `sudo docker run --rm -v /home/username/Documents/result:/home/project/shared_folder:rw qsm`
-5. The results will be stored inside your `result` local folder.
+5. The results will be stored inside your `output` local folder.

 ### Manually setup necessary project environment and run `GNU Make`